Alimir/wp-ulike/readme.txt

 * The initial version

 == Upgrade Notice ==

+= 3.5.2 =
+Attention Please!
+In this version, we have made some changes on plugin scripts!
+So, please clear your server cache after the plugin update.

 = 3.5.1 =
 Attention Please!
 In this version, we have made some changes on plugin scripts!
 So, please clear your server cache after the plugin update.